benshimonz/V1/README.md

 - LSM1 appears below a 'split by' below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
 - _relprop_ is a property of the relationship
-- {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the aggregator (in a previous filtering step) or right of the '→' entity
+- {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the LSM1 (in a previous filtering step) or right of the '→' entity
 - If not split by _relprop_ : LSM1 may appear before a quantifier (if followed by an R-combiner - '→' is the entity directly right of the R-combiner)
 - '→' / _et_ is a blue/logical/red entity